PacktPublishing/Data-Centric-Applications-with-Vaadin-8/README.md

-# Vaadin-Data-Binding
+# Data-centric-Applications-with-Vaadin-8
-Vaadin Data Binding, published by Packt
+Data-Centric Applications with Vaadin 8, published by Packt